target/emoji_manager/docs/Usage.md

 If you decide to withdraw your proposal, simply react to the proposal in `#emoji-management` with ⏪ (`:rewind:`) and `@Emoji Manager` will take it out of the running.

+Did someone submit an emoji that you think is inappropriate?
+You can react with 🔸(`:small_orange_diamond:`) to alert the admins.
 A few notes:

  * You can only propose one emoji per message.
 So don't try to upload 5 images at once- it wont work.
 Do them as separate messages.